Blood donor eligibility

 Congratulations!
 You might be an eligible blood donor.* Here are some steps to help make your donation day go smoothly.

 - Prepare.
-Bring your donor card, driver's license or 2 other forms of ID, as well as a list of any medications you're on.
+Bring your donor card, driver's license or two other forms of ID, as well as a list of any medications you're on.

 - Check in.
 Blood center staff will check you in and measure your blood pressure, temperature, pulse and hemoglobin.